Penzance: Cornish wrestling

+The oldest Cornish wrestling champion we know of was Stanton, who became the Cornish wrestling champion of Cornwall at a tournament in Penzance, in the fifteenth century.
+It is said that the wrestler was named this after chants at the tournament of "Stand-to-un, boy!"

+W Sampson, originally from Penzance, was Cornish wrestling champion of Toronto in 1907.

+Earnest Small, from Penzance, was West of England champion in 1906.
+He was Cornish champion in 1906 defeating Sidney and Reuben Chapman.
+He defeated Ahmed Madrali.

 Media

 The local newspaper is The Cornishman, published weekly.

-Both ITV television (Westcountry Television) and BBC Radio Cornwall have small news studios in the town.
+Outback, a lesbian newsletter, was self-published in Penzance between 1996 and 2008.

+Local news and television programmes are provided by BBC South West and ITV West Country.

-The local community radio station is Coast FM (formerly Penwith Radio), which is based in the town, and broadcasts on 96.5 and 97.2 MHz FM.
+The local radio stations are BBC Radio Cornwall on 103.9 MHz FM and Coast FM (formerly Penwith Radio), a community radio station which is based in the town, and broadcasts on 96.5 and 97.2 MHz FM.
 There are two ILR stations for Cornwall: Pirate FM can be received in Penzance on 102.8 MHz FM, and Heart West on 107.0 MHz FM.

 Folklore

 When the area between Marazion and Penzance was mainly marsh, people tended to avoid the Eastern Green because of the "White Lady".
 She would jump onto a horse (already with rider) and ride pillion as far as the Red River, Chyandour (not the Red River at Marazion).
 Her identity and reasons for haunting are unknown.
 Mr William Richards of Chapel Street is reputed to be the last person to have seen her.